toxsltech/PHP/README.md

 -Logger

--Blog

--SEO
+-Api

 -Sitemap

 -Backup

--Comment

 -Notification

+-Favorite

+### Modification in module

 -Payment

--Favorite

--Contact

--Favorite

--Translator

--Portfolio

--Shadow
+-Subscription

 ### CheckList

-> NOTE: Refer the [CheckList](http://192.168.10.22/yii2/wizz-o-app-yii2-1583/blob/master/docs/checklist.md) for details on all the security concerns and other important parameters of the project before its actual releasing.
+> NOTE: Refer the [CheckList](http://192.168.10.22/yii2/tracol-food-package-delivery-yii2-1479/blob/master/docs/checklist.md) for details on all the security concerns and other important parameters of the project before its actual releasing.

 ### Coding Guidelines

-> NOTE: Refer the [Coding Guidelines](http://192.168.10.22/yii2/wizz-o-app-yii2-1583/blob/master/docs/coding-guidelines.md) for details on all the security concerns and other important parameters of the project before its actual releasing.
+> NOTE: Refer the [Coding Guidelines](http://192.168.10.22/yii2/tracol-food-package-delivery-yii2-1479/blob/master/docs/coding-guidelines.md) for details on all the security concerns and other important parameters of the project before its actual releasing.

-### Installation Commands

-To install submodules

->bash ../scripts/clone-submodules.sh -l

-If you have composer.json

->composer install --prefer-dist

-If you need to update vendor again you can use followig command

->composer update --prefer-dist --prefer-stable

-To install database run this command

->php console.php installer/install -du=admin -dp=admin@123

-Install default data using :

->php console.php clear/defaultReadme
+### To Run TestCase

+> 1st - copy .gitlab-ci.yml and paste in root

+> 2nd - update composer.json with

+> 3rd - Run this command     ./vendor/bin/codecept run -g guest -v